sebastian-mora/ruse_website/blogs/private-link/index.md

 Service endpoints require either a Network Load Balancer or Gateway Load Balancer to receive service requests from consumers.
 Taking a look at the diagram we have added a Network Load Balancer in front of our service.

-Now the internal nlb is append to our existing service we can being configuring the service endpoint and accepting connections to our service.
+Now the internal NLB is append to our existing service we can being configuring the service endpoint and accepting connections to our service.
 The accounts on the right side of the diagram represent consumer accounts with established Service endpoint connections.
 In this configuration no traffic traverses the public internet.

 ![arch.png](https://cdn.ruse.tech/imgs/private-link/Private-Link.png)